OpenMendel/SnpArrays.jl/docs/src/linalg.md

-# Linear algebra of SnpArray
+# Linear Algebra Benchmarks

-SnpArrays.jl supports three modes of matrix-vector multiplications.
+`SnpArrays.jl` supports three modes of matrix-vector multiplications:

 1. Direct operations on a plink-formatted `SnpArray`: `SnpLinAlg`
-2. Operations on transformed `BitMatrix`es: `SnpBitMatrix`
+2. Operations on transformed `BitMatrix`es: `SnpBitMatrix` (support for this will be dropped in the near future)
 3. Direct operations on a plink-formatted data on an Nvidia GPU: `CuSnpArray`.

+`SnpLinAlg` also supports matrix-matrix multiplications.

 - `SnpLinAlg` and `SnpBitMatrix` use Chris Elrod's [LoopVectorization.jl](https://github.com/chriselrod/LoopVectorization.jl) internally.
 It is much faster on machines with AVX support.
 - `CuSnpArray` uses [CUDA.jl](https://juliagpu.gitlab.io/CUDA.jl/) internally.